-These focus groups have been the research standard.
+Focus groups have been the research standard.
+Remove the glass between you and the customer.
 Why limit the value you get from the investment when you can experience:

 - A better (more natural) atmosphere for consumers to express themselves than in a standard focus group facility;